Alcoholic Hepatitis Medication

 Calcium channel blockers

-Several preliminary reports on alcoholic hepatitis have indicated a beneficial effect from calcium channel blockers (eg, diltiazem, verapamil); however, the only randomized double-blinded trial of amlodipine failed to demonstrate any improvement in patients with alcoholic hepatitis.
+Several preliminary reports on alcoholic hepatitis have indicated a beneficial effect of calcium channel blockers (eg, diltiazem, verapamil); however, the only randomized double-blinded trial of amlodipine failed to demonstrate any improvement in patients with alcoholic hepatitis.

 Bile acids

-Hepatoprotective bile acids include ursodeoxycholic acid (Ursodiol), a tertiary bile acid that has been used extensively either as monotherapy or as an adjuvant therapy in various cholestatic liver diseases, such as primary biliary cirrhosis and primary sclerosing cholangitis.
+Hepatoprotective bile acids include ursodeoxycholic acid (Ursodiol), a tertiary bile acid that has been used extensively either as monotherapy or as an adjuvant therapy in various cholestatic liver diseases, such as primary biliary cholangitis and primary sclerosing cholangitis.
 Preliminary data from a small clinical trial in patients with alcoholic hepatitis showed a significant improvement in liver chemistry test results.

 Herbal agents

 Herbal agents have also been tried in alcoholic hepatitis.
-Silymarin is the active ingredient in milk thistle, is a member of the flavonoids and has shown remarkable hepatoprotective effects in experimental toxic liver injury.
+Silymarin is the active ingredient in milk thistle; it is a member of the flavonoids and has shown remarkable hepatoprotective effects in experimental toxic liver injury.
 The precise mechanism of its hepatoprotective mediation is not known, but it is probably related to its antioxidant properties.
 In humans with mild alcoholic hepatitis, silymarin improves liver chemistry test results.
 In a single controlled trial among 170 subjects with alcoholic liver disease, silymarin reduced the liver-related deaths.
-However, in a meta-analysis of 13 clinical trials (about half of them double-blind), it was concluded that milk thistle did not significantly influence the clinical course of patients with alcoholic hepatitis.[26]
+However, in a meta-analysis of 13 clinical trials (about half of them double-blind), it was concluded that milk thistle did not significantly influence the clinical course of patients with alcoholic hepatitis.
+[46]

 Corticosteroids